 Make your case

-Peter Brown, Senior Reward Consultant at Paydata, gives his advice on creating a convincing case...
+Peter Brown, Former Senior Reward Consultant at Paydata, gives his advice on creating a convincing case...

 “Most bosses are respectful of reasonable pay rise requests, so the best thing to do is just ask for it.
 However, it’s essential that you build a case for why you deserve a raise.
 Otherwise, you’re just asking for more money without a reason as to why your manager should even begin to review your current salary, let alone increase it.
 A manager will want to see any pay rise as justifiable, so it is important to consider the why.”

-Peter recommends ensuring that you can answer the following questions during your pay review meeting, as these will help you to make your case about why exactly you deserve a rise:
+Peter recommends ensuring that you can answer the following questions when asking for a pay rise, as these will help you to make your case about why exactly you deserve a rise:

 It’s not all about what you say

-What you want to avoid most is appearing too nervous or tentative, defensive or angry.
+What you want to avoid most is appearing too nervous, tentative, defensive or angry.
 Speak slowly and steadily, and maintain relaxed eye contact with the other person, without staring them down.
 Keep your voice strong yet reasonable and you will come across both confident and convincing.

 The ‘yes’ you’ve been waiting for